turbot/steampipe-plugin-oci/docs/tables/oci_events_rule.md

 ```

-### Get action details of each rule with action type as oracle notification service topic
+### Get action details for rules that have the Oracle Notification Service action type

 ```sql
 select